apache/drill/_docs/configure-drill/securing-drill/040-configuring-user-impersonation.md

 | Queries         | When you enable impersonation, the setting   applies to queries on data and metadata.
 For example, if you issue the SHOW   SCHEMAS command, Drill impersonates the user logged into the client to access   the requested metadata.
 If you issue a SELECT query on a workspace, Drill   impersonates the user logged in to the client to access the requested data.
 Drill applies impersonation to queries issued using the following commands:   SHOW SCHEMAS, SHOW DATABASES, SHOW TABLES, CTAS, SELECT, CREATE VIEW, DROP   VIEW, SHOW FILES.
 To successfully run the CTAS and CREATE VIEW commands, a   user must have write permissions on the directory where the table or view   will exist.
 Running these commands creates artifacts on the file system. |               |

 ## Impersonation and Views
 You can use views with impersonation to provide granular access to data and protect sensitive information.
-When you create a view, Drill stores the view definition in a file and suffixes the file with .drill.view.
-For example, if you create a view named myview, Drill creates a view file named myview.drill.view and saves it in the current workspace or the workspace specified, such as dfs.views.myview.
+When you create a view, Drill stores the view definition in a file and suffixes the file with view.drill.
+For example, if you create a view named myview, Drill creates a view file named myview.view.drill and saves it in the current workspace or the workspace specified, such as dfs.views.myview.
 See [CREATE VIEW]({{site.baseurl}}/docs/create-view) Command.

 You can create a view and grant read permissions on the view to give other users access to the data that the view references.
 When a user queries the view, Drill impersonates the view owner to access the underlying data.
 If the user tries to access the data directory, Drill returns a permission denied error.
 A user with read access to a view can create new views from the originating view to further restrict access on data.